-When you get a chance, write down a list of all the good moments from 2018.
+When you get a chance, write down a list of all the good moments from 2019.
 It might be a list of big things, small things or both.
 The idea is to come up with 10 to 20 things that make you smile and feel buoyant.
 And those things can be personal and professional.
-My highlights include all the awesome people I’ve worked with this year around the country and of course, the time I’ve spent with my family on a Sunday when the gate is closed and we just potter around our property gardening while the kids play in the sun.
+My highlights include all the awesome people I’ve worked with this year around the country and of course, the time I’ve spent with my family and friends.

 - Support the community

 There are many families that go without in some way at this time of year.
 Consider donating your time or items to organisations that support families or individuals in need.
 Or if you know of someone, reach out to them in whatever way feels comfortable to you and to them.
 Check on neighbours and colleagues too.
-To quote the Mental Health Foundation’s 5 Ways of Wellbeing, “Seeing yourself, and your happiness, linked to the wider community can be incredibly rewarding and creates connection with the people around you.”
+To quote the Mental Health Foundation, “Seeing yourself, and your happiness, linked to the wider community can be incredibly rewarding and creates connection with the people around you.”